Connecticut attorney general says Newtown legal claim misguided

 Earlier on Monday, a spokesman for Adam Lanza’s father, Peter Lanza, said the family had claimed the gunman’s body from the state medical examiner’s office.
 Plans for Lanza’s burial were not disclosed.

-Additional reporting by Chris Francescani; Editing by Dan Burns and Leslie Gevirtz
+(Additional reporting by Chris Francescani; Editing by Dan Burns, Leslie Gevirtz and Maureen Bavdek)

-Note: This story was corrected to fix the school name to Sandy Hook in the sixth and ninth paragraphs